mpkrass7/shmapy/README.md

 the standard numeric label and is positioned under the state name.

 **Special Credits to Kevin Arvai for building the real infrastructure on this package and Gregory Michaelson for figuring out how to partially fill a hexagon**

-## To Do Items:
-- Users can optionally exclude states (filling in an arbitrary color)
-- Users can supply custom cooridnates for the hexagons
-- Users have **kwargs access to plot output to optionally include axes, title etc.. -- Some Kwargs are here!
-- Flexibility around state name or abbrev capitalization
-- Flexibility around number of states provided